stoke newington london n16 guide

 West Reservoir and New River Path

-When you’re in Clissold Park you’ll also see the spire of St Mary’s Church.
-This is a stunning 13th-century Gothic style building designed by Sir George Gilbert Scott and the spire was added later in 1890 which was designed by John Oldrid.
-It’s such an amazing building which you should take time to admire as you pass on by.
+When you’re in Clissold Park, you’ll also see the spire of St Mary’s Church.
+This is a stunning 13th-century Gothic-style building designed by Sir George Gilbert Scott.
+The spire was added later, in 1890, and was created by John Oldrid.
+It’s a fantastic building that you should take a moment to admire as you pass by.

 stoke newington, st mary new church